img

 More Accurate Diagnoses

 Every reputable clinician knows that for every reason a patient books an appointment, there’s usually several other underlying conditions that influence their condition.
-With data extraction tools, such as Ubiquity, you can automatically analyze data in both your EHR and external resources.
+With data extraction tools, such as HCC Assistant, you can automatically analyze data in both your EHR and external resources.

 Streamline Clinical Decision Making